 As a child, this experience shook my sense of safety and crushed my self-confidence.
 For decades afterward, I dealt with periods of depression and near-constant anxiety.
 These symptoms interfered with all aspects of my life, stunting my career aspirations, and robbing me of countless simple pleasures.
 In my mid-twenties, I sought treatment for the abuse and so began a long, arduous process of working to address the emotional impact of my trauma. -- Read More --

 What is the Second Wound?

 Many survivors feel re-victimized by our own families when we speak up about sexual abuse or assault.
-In a surprisingly high number of cases, family members fail to believe survivors, minimize our trauma, and blame us for causing trouble in the family.
+In a surprisingly high number of cases, family members fail to believe survivors, minimize our trauma and blame us for causing trouble in the family.
 They ostracize, scapegoat, shame, and silence us.
-They may leave us out of family events–even as they include our perpetrators.
+They leave us out of family events–even as they include our perpetrators.
 These hurtful responses are far more widespread and detrimental than most people recognize.
-Often, they have no endpoint.

-If you are a survivor, you need guidance and resources as you navigate the potential minefield of family reactions.
+If you are a survivor, you need guidance as you navigate the minefield of family reactions.
 You need to know you can overcome this second wound and lead a healthy, fulfilling life.
 As a fellow survivor with a Masters in Social Work, I understand what you’re going through and I am here to help.
-(Read my story in the About page.)
+(Read my story on the About page.)